GoogleChrome/web.dev/src/site/content/en/blog/slow-roads/index.md

 {% Img
 src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/LSTBxy582GfK2KDfbXuv.png",
-alt="A comparison illustrating how the quality of procedurally-generated geometry in Slow Roads can be dynamically adapted to the user's performance needs", width="800", height="640"
+alt="A comparison illustrating how the quality of procedurally-generated geometry in Slow Roads can be dynamically adapted to the user's performance needs.", width="800", height="640"
 %}